Events

 Date: June 11, 2026

-Description: Workshop: Linux Privilege Escalation - Learn to become 'root' like a pro!
+Description: Workshop: Linux privilege escalation — Learn to become root like a pro!
 Why this workshop?
-You've heard of hackers who take total control of a server?
-This workshop offers to discover 12 classic techniques to go from a normal user to administrator (root) on a Linux system.
-Each exercise is designed as a mini-challenge (CTF): your objective is to find and exploit a vulnerability to read a secret file (/root/flag.txt).
-What you will do: Discover common vulnerabilities: Exploit misconfigured programs (SUID, passwordless sudo).
-Hijack automated tasks (cron jobs).
-Exploit files modifiable by all (/etc/passwd, root scripts).
+You have already heard about hackers who take total control of a server?
+This workshop offers you to discover 12 classic techniques to go from a normal user to administrator (root) on a Linux system.
+Each exercise is designed as a mini-challenge (CTF): your objective is to find and exploit a flaw to read a secret file (/root/flag.txt).
+What you will do: Discover common vulnerabilities: Exploit misconfigured programs (SUID, sudo without password).
+Divert automated tasks (cron jobs).
+Take advantage of files modifiable by everyone (/etc/passwd, root scripts).
 Find forgotten or reused passwords.
 Learn an investigation method: You will receive a checklist to explore an unknown system: Who am I?
 What rights do I have?
 What programs can I run as admin (sudo -l)?
 What files are modifiable or have special rights?
-Are there clear-text passwords in files?
-Practice safely: Each lab is isolated in a Docker container.
+Are there passwords in clear text in files?
+Practice in complete safety: Each lab is isolated in a Docker container.
 You can break everything without risk!
 Why it's useful: For developers/sysadmins: Understand how to secure a server and avoid these pitfalls.
-For cybersecurity enthusiasts: Train for competitions (CTF) or penetration tests.
-For the curious: Discover how 'real' attacks work (but in a legal and supervised manner).
-Example challenge: You are connected as user 'wocsa'.
-The file /root/flag.txt is inaccessible... but the program /usr/bin/find has a special right (SUID).
-How to use it to become root?
+For cybersecurity enthusiasts: Train for competitions (CTF) or intrusion tests.
+For the curious: Discover how real attacks work (but in a legal and supervised manner).
 Prerequisites: A PC with Docker installed.
-No advanced knowledge required - just the desire to learn!
-The WOCSA Ethical Hacking Workshop Toulouse group brings together people interested in ethical hacking and computer security in general.
-It hosts an exchange space (in the form of a discussion list) and offers a monthly meeting.
-Its primary purpose is to allow professionals, students, and all enthusiasts in general to exchange and enrich each other from their experiences and skills.
-The approach is respectful and membership is subject to validation and signing of a deontological charter.
+No advanced knowledge required — just the desire to learn!

-Location: Artilect FabLab Toulouse, 10 Rue Tripière, Toulouse, FR
+Location: Artilect FabLab Toulouse, 10 Rue Tripière, Toulouse, France

 Projects: ethical-hacking-workshops